QasimK/programmers-compendium/maybes.md

 * TIL: [https://news.ycombinator.com/item?id=17083879](https://news.ycombinator.com/item?id=17083879) "My registrar suspended my domain because an abusive user was using a subdomain for phishing"
 * Make Vim respect XDG - [https://tlvince.com/vim-respect-xdg](https://tlvince.com/vim-respect-xdg)
 * Write scripts, just flipping write them! [https://www.youtube.com/watch?v=Jd8ulMb6\_ls](https://www.youtube.com/watch?v=Jd8ulMb6_ls) "Solve Your Problem with Sloppy Python" @Larry Hastings
+* A product manager can buy software from their team, but they can also buy information like, "Is X possible?" or "How many points to build Y?" or "How much support would be reduced if we did Z?".

 Python Ecosystem